datachomp/datachomp.github.com/source/_posts/2015-06-08-query-archive-database.markdown

 FROM sales order by id;
 ```

 At this point, we should be able to query and interact with the desired table from either database.
-Now we can just create a basic view to make things easier for our poor application:
+Now, we can just create a basic view to make things easier for our poor application:
 ```
 CREATE VIEW total_sales as
 SELECT * from burrito_sales